Catholic War Veterans: Catholic War Veterans Triangle

-Catholic War Veterans Triangle is a .01-acre public park in the South Ozone Park neighborhood of Queens, New York.
+Catholic War Veterans Triangle is a 0.01-acre (300 sq ft) public park in the South Ozone Park neighborhood of Queens, New York.
 It is located on a triangular block formed by Rockaway Boulevard, 116th Avenue and 122nd Street.
 It was created following the widening of Rockaway Boulevard in 1927.
 Parcels of land along Rockaway Boulevard that were too small for development were acquired by condemnation and transferred to Parks, including this triangle.

 On September 25, 1938, the traffic triangle was dedicated as Catholic War Veterans Square, following an act by the City Council that gave the name to the park.
 The park contains a flagpole, granite crucifix memorial to the veterans, benches and red brick paving to set it apart from surrounding sidewalks.
 The neighborhood of South Ozone Park has a historically sizable population of Roman Catholics, descended mainly from generations of Irish and Italian immigrants who settled in Queens.